This post may contain affiliate links. Please see our disclosure policy.

 Baking soda is great for absorbing odor and removing stains, making it a go-to for your natural cleaning.
 It is a mild alkali and can cause dirt and grease to dissolve easily in water.

 Baking soda is a great deodorizer.
 Using baking soda in the toilet is a great way to maintain clean pipes and drains.
-It can also help to unclog drains!
+It can also help to unclog drains or be used in my simple bath bomb recipe!

 Liquid Dish Soap